hippietrail/dirsniff/README.md

 Commandline switches:

 - `-v` : Verbose mode.
 When directory is not identified print a summary of its contents.
 Off by default.
-- `-mN` : Maximum mumber of times to explore deeper when directory is not identified.
+- `-m=N` : Maximum mumber of times to explore deeper when directory is not identified.
 Defaults to `1`.
 - `-d` : Explore into dot directories (hidden direcories on *nix systems).
 Off by default.

 Identifies directory structures of various programming languages and IDEs.